-2 Day South Coast Tour, Glacier Hike & Jokulsarlon with Optional Ice Cave
+2 Day Summer Minibus Tour: South Coast, Glacier Hike & Jokulsarlon with Optional Ice Cave

 Join this unforgettable two-day excursion along the south coast to the breathtaking glacier lagoon, Jökulsárlón, where seals are swimming between the icebergs and the white of the ice blends with the blue of the sky.
 Feast your eyes on powerful waterfalls, volcanic sand beaches and the chance to explore while hiking.
 Add the Dragon Glass Ice Cave as an extra and enjoy our Super Jeep experience to the cave.

 ✓ Seljalandsfoss ✓ Skógafoss ✓ Reynisfjara ✓ Jökulsárlón ✓ Diamond Beach ✓ Skaftafell

-✓ Wi-Fi and Icelandic music on board, ✓ Accommodation with breakfast, ✓ Small Group Experience, ✓ Glacier Equipment And more…
+✓ Wi-Fi and Icelandic music on board ✓ Accommodation with breakfast ✓ Small group experience ✓ Glacier equipment

 Are you ready for the adventure?

-During this tour you’ll travel the popular South Coast.
+In this tour, you’ll be taken to the famous South Coast.
 Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
 You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, and get on Europe’s largest glacier for a glacier hike.
 You also have the chance to add an optional tour to explore the mighty Dragon Glass Katla Ice Cave.

 Upon arrival you will enjoy the powerful theatrics of Seljalandsfoss.
 Bring a raincoat and you’ll be able to make the short hike behind the falls.
 The scene behind the fall and the trembling ground from the power of the falling water makes for an automatic photo blockbuster!